 The module is designed to develop the student's ability to analyse a wide variety of texts and to communicate effectively in written and spoken English.
 The focus is on cultural and literary studies and on the development of an appropriate academic discourse.
-A description of the components listed below and the list of texts are provided in the Course Prospectus, available from the Department.
+A description of the components listed below and the list of texts are provided in the Course Prospectus.